2dm/inet/showcases/wireless/coexistence/doc/index.rst

 In the receiver module, reception of frames under the SNIR threshold is not attempted (they're discarded).
 The :par:`snirThresholdMode` specifies how the SNIR threshold is calculated.
-The parameter's value is either ``mean`` or ``min``, i.e. either take the minimum or the mean of the SNIR for the duration of the reception.
+The parameter's value is either ``mean`` or ``min``, i.e. either take the `minimum` or the `mean` of the SNIR during the reception.

 **TODO when there are interfering frames, the snir is important for calculating reception**

+**actually, its always important**

-In the error model, the :par:`snirMode` parameter specifies how the SNIR for reception is computed when the receiver attempts to receive a frame; also either ``min`` or ``mean``.
+In the error model, the :par:`snirMode` parameter specifies how the SNIR is computed when the receiver attempts to receive a frame; also either ``min`` or ``mean``.
 When taking the minimum of the SNIR during the reception, a short spike in the interfering signal might ruin the reception, as it can decrease the SNIR substantially.
 Inversely, when two signals overlap substantially but not entirely (in either time or frequency), the mean SNIR might not be low enough to ruin the reception (when in this case it would be more realistic if it did).

 .. **TODO why did we choose mean?**

-We set the :par:`snirMode` to mean because concurrent Wifi and WPAN signals don't overlap significantly in the time-frequency space.
+We set the :par:`snirMode` to ``mean`` because concurrent Wifi and WPAN signals don't overlap significantly in the time-frequency space.
 That is, the WPAN frame's spectrum is much smaller than the Wifi's; similarly, the Wifi frame is much shorter than the WPAN.

   - they overlap in frequency, but its not substantial from the perspective of the wifi
   - they overlap in time, but its not substantial from the perspective of the wpan